PyCharm#

 This package doesn’t include video-capture infrastructure and other complex dependencies, so it won’t allow you to run your test scripts locally (on your PC).
 It does enable your IDE’s “IntelliSense” or “Code Insight” features such as code completion, type inference, inline documentation, and linting.

-Sync the code from your IDE to the Stb-tester portal#
+Sync the code from your IDE to the Stb-tester Portal#

 Bind the “Save” button of your IDE to run python -m stbt_rig -v snapshot